al128/SOLO/README.md

 	What is SOLO?
 	-------------
-	SOLO is a jquery and Canvas utility drop-in file, designed to speed up web development and simple canvas application productin.
+	SOLO is a jquery and Canvas utility drop-in file, designed to speed up web development and simple canvas application production.
 It contains functions for general javascript, html5 and most importantly canvas.
-It contains all sorts of useful functionality plucked from around the web such as moment.js and chart.js, making it a great starting point for competent JS developers.
+	It includes a good range of commonly used .js libraries plucked from around the web making it a great starting point for competent JS developers.

 	What was SOLO?
 	--------------
 	Originally SOLO was intended to be a full JS-Canvas game engine.
 However, there are already a number of these which do a great job, and as is often the way life sometimes gets really busy and we have to shrink down and make sacrifices.
 That being said, SOLO has never been better.

 	What next?